Welcome to the Roederer Correctional Complex. We hope your visit to our facility will be a positive experience for you and your loved one.

 · The visitor has been placed on restricted visitation status at another institution.

 · If the visitor or the inmate is disrespectful to staff, other inmates or visitors, or continue to use vulgar language.

 Items permitted to be brought in for infants are limited to two (2) clear plastic baby bottles, one (1) baby blanket, one (1) pacifier, baby wipes, and three (3) diapers.

 All visitors shall be expected to dress in an appropriate manner.
 All female and male visitors, to include children, shall be required to wear underclothes.
-Halter tops, hot pants, miniskirts, athletic shorts, cut-offs, spandex clothes, leggings, sweats, wrap around skirts, wrap around dresses, sleeveless shirts and see through clothing shall not be permitted.
-Clothing shall completely cover the midriff, cleavage, or bosom, armpits and thighs.
+Halter tops, hot pants, miniskirts, athletic shorts or pants, cut-offs, spandex clothes, leggings, sweats, wrap around skirts, wrap around dresses, sleeveless shirts and see through clothing shall not be permitted.
+Clothing shall completely cover the midriff, cleavage, or bosom, armpits, shoulders and thighs.
 Shorts shall extend no more than four (4) inches above the kneecap.
 No khaki or orange color clothing.
 A visitor shall not weat a hat or head covering except for religious headwear.
 Shoes shall be required.
 Sandals, clogs or flip flops shall not be allowed.
-All visitors, to include children, shall abide by this dress code; younger children shall be dressed according to the needs of the child's age.
+All adult visitors, to include minors 12 and older, shall abide by this dress code; younger children shall be dressed according to the needs of the child's age.

 Each visitor may wear only one (1) wedding ring, one (1) necklace with or without medallion, and one (1) pair of earrings.
 This shall be the only jewelry allowed in the visiting area.

 Visitors shall not bring purses, wallets, cellular telephones, pagers, or bill folds into the institution.